-In these lessons, we will learn theorems that involve chords of a circle.
+We will learn theorems that involve chords of a circle

 A chord is a straight line joining 2 points on the circumference of a circle.